Last Updated on

 A single, 6500k 1,600 lumens Key light is a bare minimum we’d recommend if you are going to use a face cam.
 There is a lot to consider with lighting, and in fact, a lighting operator is considered to be their own occupation with how much you need to consider for lighting.
 Just read that article and you’ll know everything you need to know for a basic setup.

 One of the things you absolutely need is a logo for your channel.
 You need to establish a brand associated with your livestream for it to gain recognition.
-Brands are synonymous with trust, and a popular brand is trusted widely.
+Brands are synonymous with trust.

 Livestream Overkill Territory – Skip if your wallet already weeps (Mainly wrote for fun 🙂 ).